nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 - `high` **Required** highest price of the asset in the quote currency as a string parseable to a positive number
 - `low` **Required** lowest price of the asset in the quote currency as a string parseable to a positive number
 - `volume` **Required** volume of the asset in the base currency as a string parseable to a positive number
-- `vwap` volume weighted average price of the asset in the quote currency as a string parseable to a positive number

 ## `/trades-by-timestamp` - Historical Executed Trades Paged by Timestamp - **Discouraged**